JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 - If you were stated by our Candidate or a prospective employee as a referee, we will contact you in order to obtain this reference.
 This is part of our Candidate compliance process and may support them in securing a new role.

 - If you were put down by our Candidate or a prospective employee as a referee, we may sometimes use your details to contact you in relation to recruitment activities that we think may be of interest to you, in which case we will use your data for the same purposes for which we use the data of Clients.

 We may use your personal data for these purposes if we deem this to be necessary for our legitimate interests (see further information below).
 If you are dissatisfied by this, you have the right to object (see further information below) and can do so by contacting our Data Protection Representative, Rosie O’Callaghan, at [email protected].

 We use your data to help us to improve your experience of using our website, for example by analysing your recent job search criteria to help us to present jobs or Candidates to you that we think you’ll be interested in.
 If you would like to find out more about cookies, including how we use them and what choices are available to you see further information below.

 Who do we share your personal data with?

 We may share your personal information within our organisation both in the EEA and outside of the EEA and with selected third parties including:

 We mainly share your information with prospective employers to increase your chances of securing a new role.
 We may also share your information with and associated third parties such as our service providers where we feel this will help us to provide you with the best possible service.

-We will share your data mainly for the purpose of introducing candidates to you and ensuring you provide you with a relevant shortlist of Candidates.
+We will share your data mainly to introduce candidates to you and ensure you provide you with a relevant shortlist of Candidates.
 We may share your information with associated third parties such as our service providers to help us meet these aims.

 We may share your information with associated third parties such as our service providers and organisations to whom we provide services.